Alimsa99/PC-gaming-store/README.md

 # PC-gaming-store
-E-commerce website that sells pc parts suites gamers community.
+e-commerce website that sells pc parts that’s suites gamers community.
+It provides the best parts in the market with good price.
+The store ships to all cites in Saudi Arabia and provide different online payments.
+The store will provide useful pc components to provide cooling and better graphic and audio cards for the pc.

 It was created by Computer information system students:
 - Ali Alawami